 Rutgers University and the New Jersey Uniform Fire Code policies and procedures require that all persons in a facility evacuate that facility any time the fire alarm system is activated.
-Persons with disability may not be able to evacuate unassisted.
+Persons with a disability may not be able to evacuate unassisted.
 Therefore, they should inform another person that assistance may be necessary during a fire alarm activation.

 "Buddy System" Option